Cushan-rishathaim

 Scholars have proposed several explanations for Biblical accounts related to this ruler.

 'Cushan' or 'Chushan' may indicate Cushite origins.
 'Rishathaim' means 'double-wickedness'("resha" רשע - "evil" or "wickedness" + "im" יים - doubling suffix).
-The latter was likely a pejorative appellation used by his Hebrew foes, rather than what this King called himself.
+The latter was most likely a pejorative appellation used by his Hebrew foes, rather than what this King called himself.
 Use of it may indicate that the Hebrews had concrete reasons to bear him a grudge, beyond the meager information given in the surviving Biblical text.